VirginiaYonit/Meeting-Policy-Checker/README.md

 **🌱 Guiding Principles**

 - Transparency
-The agent is designed to be understandable: compliance logic is defined in editable Markdown documents and outputs follow a strict, verifiable JSON schema.
+The agent is designed to be understandable: compliance logic is defined in editable Markdown documents and outputs follow a strict, verifiable JSON schema, but no machine-readable logs are stored.
+Reports are returned as structured JSON during runtime only.
 Users are clearly informed about what the system does and its limitations.

 - Mandatory Human Oversight
 The system does not replace compliance officers or meeting managers.